codecsp/COVID-19-Detector/README.md

 <h3> Step 5: </h3>Enter the details based on the symptoms and you will your probability.

 <br><br>
-If you like this, considerit givig a star and I would be highly encouraged if you wish to contribute to this repository.
+If you like this, consider it givig a star and I would be highly encouraged if you wish to contribute to this repository.